How 24 hours without push notifications can make your life a lot more relaxed - the self-experiment

 It has been getting more and more annoying lately to be distracted.
 Exception: not when studying, because I usually have to be on flight mode and lying away anyway.
 Admittedly: sometimes I catch myself when that is not the case.
 But not really in everyday life - you can be distracted in the middle of the day or even from your good mood.
 A lot has happened to me - with every notification about this one topic, everything immediately comes back to my head.
 Shit, distracted again.
 Shit, in a bad mood again.
 No more pulling the rip cord, just being completely undisturbed and stress-free for a day.

-The last few months I was “forced” to go completely without Snapchat (I already have my odyssey with it right here written down), meanwhile again with.
+The last few months I was “forced” to go completely without Snapchat (I already have my odyssey with it here written down), meanwhile again with.
 So there were more notificationsprogrammed.
 Now that I haven't had it for months, it suddenly bothers me to be constantly informed about something.
 I just dared to try and killed all notifications for a day.

 Preparation: Notifications from - from "Push" to "Pull"